In the Spotlight

 Plan healthy meals and drink water: Plan healthy options to maintain your weight and reduce the risk of chronic diseases.
 Choose to drink water often; choose soda less frequently.
 Switch up beverage choices by including low-fat or fat-free milk or 100% juice.
 Limit food and drinks that have excessive added sugars or salt, like processed foods.

 Explore vegetables: When cooking, include a variety of different colors, flavors, and textures with vegetables.
-Vegetables are packed with nutrients and a good source of fiber.
+Vegetables are packed with nutrients and are a good source of fiber.
 Try making Spring Veggie Shepherd's Pie or a Heart Healthy Avocado Salsa if you need inspiration.

 Read the nutrition label: Pay attention to calories, fat, sodium, and information on the nutrition facts label.
 Ask your doctor if there are nutrients you might need to limit or increase.